Go SDK

 }),

-)Both YAML and programmatic contracts can be mixed in a single guard.
+)Both YAML and programmatic rulesets can be mixed in a single guard.

 Constructor Options